 Organized labor is often characterized as an obstacle to economic progress.
-General versions of this view can be found in Olson (1982) and Parente and Prescott (2000), who bill the rent-seeking, rather rent-preserving, activities of interest groups such as labor unions and professional associations as the key factor of stagnating economy.1 This aspect of organized labor is likely to be the most visible when the status-quo is challenged.
-In this paper we conduct a case study of such an episode in restructuring coal mines in the Ostrava region in the Czech Republic and the Jiu Valley region in Romania.
-The initial motivation for this research came from reading about a violent protest by the Jiu Valley coal miners,2 which turned out to be a pattern in the restructuring experience of the region.
-Our objective is to clarify the nature of such an action with the view toward evaluating the connection between organized labor and economic progress.3 Did the miners' action indeed hinder the path of efficient restructuring?
-If so, what are the underlying reasons for, and the Corroborating factors of, such an action?
-Along the way, we make useful comparision with the Ostravian restructuring experience, which was markedly peaceful despite the similar external conditions.
+General versions of this view can be found in Olson (1982) and Parente and Prescott (2000), who bill the rent-seeking and rent-preserving activities of interest groups such as labor unions and professional associations as the key factor in stagnating economies.
+This aspect of organized labor is likely to be the most visible when the status quo is challenged.
+In this paper we conduct a case study of such an episode in the restructuring of coal mines in the Ostrava region in the Czech Republic and the Jiu Valley region in Romania.
+The initial motivation for this research came from reading about a violent protest by the Jiu Valley coal miners, which turned out to be a pattern in the restructuring experience of the region.
+Our objective is to clarify the nature of such an action with a view toward evaluating the connection between organized labor and economic progress.
+Did the miners' action indeed hinder the path of efficient restructuring?
+If so, what are the underlying reasons for, and the corroborating factors of, such an action?
+Along the way, we make useful comparisons with Ostrava's restructuring experience, which was markedly peaceful despite similar external conditions.

 In Section 2, we describe the restructuring experiences of the two regions, Ostrava and Jiu Valley.
-At the beginning of the 1990's, both regions went through a sharp decline in coal production as the national industrial drive had ceased.
+At the beginning of the 1990's, both regions went through a sharp decline in coal production as national industrial drive ceased.
 Gradual restructuring, mostly downsizing of employment, followed in the Ostrava region.
-In the Jiu Valley region, on the other hand, there was no restructuring at all until 1997, when the new progressive government managed to carry out a massive layoff over two years.
-The layoff created a crisis in the regional labor market.
-As alluded to above, there was a sharp contrast
+In the Jiu Valley region, on the other hand, there was no restructuring at all until 1997, when the new progressive government managed to carry out massive layoffs over two years.
+The layoffs created a crisis in the regional labor market.
+As alluded to above, there was a sharp contrast in the

-$^{^1\,}$ For the opposite view, that various associations can facilitate politico-economic modernization, see Putnam (1993).
+$^1\,$ For the opposite view that various associations can facilitate politico-economic modernization, see Putnam (1992).

-$^{^2}$ See The Economist (1999).
+$^2$ See The Economist (1999).

-$^{^{3}}$ This spirit of research is shared by Galdon-Sanchez and Schmitz (2002), who study the change in labor productivity under increased competition in the worldwide iron-ore industry.
+$^{3}$ This spirit of research is shared by Galdon-Sanchez and Schmitz (2002), who study the change in labor productivity under increased competition in the worldwide iron-ore industry.

-in the miners' behavior toward restructuring between the regions.
-The Ostravian miners cooperated with the government throughout whereas the Jiu Valley miners fought not only against restructuring the region's mines but also again the reformist agenda in general.
-The extreme swings of the Jiu Valley restructuring reflected the initial success and the subsequent failure of the miners' action in the context of national politics.
+miners' behavior toward restructuring between the regions.
+The Ostravian miners cooperated with the government throughout, whereas the Jiu Valley miners fought not only against restructuring the region's mines but also against the reformist agenda in general.
+The extreme swing in the Jiu Valley restructuring path reflected the initial success and subsequent failure of the miners' action in the context of national politics.